Financial-Times/origami/README.md

   - `appendTo`: String or Node.
 The element to append the banner to, when created imperatively with JavaScript.
 Defaults to `document.body`
   - `suppressCloseButton`: Boolean.
 Whether to hide the close button.
 Defaults to `false`
   - `closeExistingBanners`: Boolean.
 Whether to automatically close all other banners when the new banner is instantiated.
 Defaults to `true`
-  - `bannerClass`: String.
-The top-level banner class, which other classes will be based on.
-Defaults to `o-banner`
   - `contentLong`: String.
 The content to display on larger screens, or all screens if `contentShort` is not specified.
 Defaults to `&hellip;`
   - `contentShort`: String.
 The content to display on smaller screens.
 Defaults to the value of `contentLong`
   - `buttonLabel`: String.
 The banner button label.
 Defaults to `OK`